R2Northstar/NorthstarWiki/docs/using-northstar/advanced.md

 It is recommended that you [set up a vanilla profile](advanced.md#profiles) instead of disabling all of your mods and using `-norestrictservercommands` as a launch option, however if you wish to only play vanilla using this method and would rather not set up a profile, you can do the following.

 The reason behind doing this is that Northstar has several security fixes that Vanilla does not have, however these are not *necessary*.
 The odds you get hacked playing vanilla are close to zero, and there are no reports of people being genuinely hacked by playing Vanilla.\
-This method assumes you're launching Northstar via Titanfall 2 on EA/Steam/Origin using launch options
+This method assumes you're launching Northstar via Titanfall 2 on EA or Steam using launch options.

 1. Go to the main menu of Northstar
 2. Click `"Mods"` on the bottom of the menu